umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/public-access.md

 ![Hostnames Specific Security Settings](../images/allow_ip.png)

-Once **Basic Authentication** has been enabled, users not on the project or IPs not added to the allowlist, will be promted to log in.
+Once **Basic Authentication** has been enabled, users not on the project or with IPs not added to the allowlist will be promted to log in.